NubeIO/rubix-cli-app/docs/api.md

 - `POST`

 #### allowable_products
-if an app is added to the store and allowable_products is meant to be used so the user can instal an app on the incorrect target device
+if an app is added to the store and allowable_products is meant to be used so the user can install an app on the incorrect target device

 ```